PCL ROS Integration

 Rich, is there a reason why we should copy the existing

 point_cloud_noros.h rather than just using it as it is?

 The way I see it is, some files should simply get included from

 pcl/X.h, or am I missing something?

-#9 Updated by Rich Mattes almost 2 years ago
+#9 Updated by Rich Mattes about 2 years ago

 Actually we might not have to copy point_cloud.h.
 There was a one-line change between the two files:

 - properties.acquisition_time = pc.header.stamp;